thinkb4/a-walk-in-react/day_02.md

 src = { name };
 ```

-> _Note:_ If you wiss to pass in a JavaScript object you can use double cursly braces, which is no special syntax, it’s just a JavaScript object tucked inside JSX curly braces.
+> _Note:_ If you wish to pass in a JavaScript object you can use double curly braces, which is no special syntax, it’s just a JavaScript object tucked inside JSX curly braces.

 ## Props

 ### What are props?

-We've been mentioning how React components are ment to be reusable, but what does that really implies?
+We've been mentioning how React components are meant to be reusable, but what does that really implies?
 Let's look a the following example:

 ```javascript
 function Card() {